 NO Produce an error indicating that the deletion or update will create a foreign key constraint violation.
 If AC- the constraint is deferred, this error will be produced at constraint check time if any referencing rows still TION exist.
 This is the default.
 RE- Throw an error indicating that the deletion or update would create a foreign key constraint violation.
-This STRICT is the same as NO ACTION except that the check is not deferrable.
-CAS- Delete any rows referencing the deleted row, or update the values of the referencing column(s) to the new CADE values of the referenced columns, respectively.
+This STRICT ± CAS- Delete any rows referencing the deleted row, or update the values of the referencing column(s) to the new CADE values of the referenced columns, respectively.
 SET Set the referencing column(s) to null.
 NULL SET Set the referencing column(s) to their default values.
 There must be a row in the referenced table that DE- matches the default values (if they are not null), or the operation will fail.
 FAULT